a1exanderjung/trendt/README.md

 ### APIs

-`trendt` makes use of various public APIs to perform its search and overall data aggregation.
+`trendt` makes use of public APIs to perform its search and overall data aggregation.
 However, in some instances, such as with GitHub, these APIs require authentication.
 The following section describes additional parameters and measures.

 #### GitHub

+Data made available by GitHub comes through their public APIs, particularly focusing on searching repository commit history for the keywords specified into `trendt` .

-You will need a [personal access token](https://github.com/settings/tokens/new) from GitHub which can be aquired from your settings page.
+To use `trendt` with GitHub, you will need a [personal access token](https://github.com/settings/tokens/new) from GitHub which can be aquired from your settings page.
 The only scopes required for `trendt` are those from "repo".

 Once you have the OAuth token, you can initialise `trendt` with it by using the `--github-oauth-token` flag.

+## Motivation

+The purpose of this program is to substantiate claims of programming paradigms, software libraries, tools or conventions by popularity over time.